 AFP Corporate Cash Indicators™

-and debt limit.
-This is according to the October 2013 AFP Corporate Cash Indicators™, a quarterly study that measures recent and anticipated changes in U.S. corporate cash balances.
+Indicators™, a quarterly metric tracking recent and anticipated changes in U.S. corporate cash balances.

 About the AFP Corporate Cash Indicators™